VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 The CQRS pattern introduces additional considerations in how to partition your system.
-Not only do you need to consider how to partition your system into tiers, but you also need to consider how to partition your system into bounded contexts.
-We revised some of assumptions about tiers in the last stage of our journey, bringing some processing into our web roles from the worker role where it was originally done.
+Not only do you need to consider how to partition your system into tiers, but you also need to consider how to partition your system into bounded contexts (some of which will contain implementations the CQRS pattern).
+We revised some of our assumptions about tiers in the last stage of our journey, bringing some processing into our web roles from the worker role where it was originally done.
 This is described in chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]" in the section that discusses moving some command processing in-process.
 Partitioning the system into bounded contexts should be done based on your domain model: each bounded context has its own domain model and ubiquitous language.
+Once you have identified your bounded contexts, you can then identify in which bounded contexts to implement the CQRS pattern.
 This affects how and where you need to implement integration between these isolated bounded contexts.
 Chapter 2 "[Decomposing the Domain][j_chapter2]" introduces our decisions for the Contoso Conference Management System.